tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 [ContainerCmd]($github.base_url$/csw-framework/src/main/scala/csw/framework/deploy/containercmd/ContainerCmd.scala)
 class to @ref:[deploy](../../framework/deploying-components.md) the component.

-In a production environment, it is planned that components will be started at boot time using a @ref:[HostConfig](../../apps/hostconfig.md) based application.
+In a production environment, it is planned that components will be started at boot time using ESW agent.

 Since Akka Typed is used throughout the TMT framework, there are seperate messages understood by Container, Supervisor, Top level Actor and other actors of the CSW framework.
 The architecture/relations of and between messages can be found [here]($github.base_url$/csw-command/csw-command-client/src/main/scala/csw/command/client/messages/MessagesArchitecture.scala).